 Launched in September 2019, the Legacy Society of the Orthopaedic Foot & Ankle Foundation recognizes the AOFAS members, friends, and other supporters who have made provisions in their estate plans to leave a bequest or other planned

 gift to benefit AOFAS and Foundation programs.
-Complete a planned gift commitment form or email the Foundation office at email@example.com to discuss your gift.
+To join the Legacy Society, complete a planned gift commitment form or email the Foundation office at firstname.lastname@example.org to discuss your gift.

 Donations from your IRA